Hamburger317/Metal-LlamaDude/README.md

 # Metal LlamaDude

-Finally after 3 years, the offical Planet Hamburger Discord bot is coming to fruition.
+Finally after 3 years, the official Planet Hamburger Discord bot is coming to fruition.

-Based off the excellent [PyCord](https://github.com/Pycord-Development/pycord) API wrapper for Discord and hosted using Replit, the LlamaDude bot aims to be a simple utility bot for Planet Hamburger specific problems.
+Based off the excellent [PyCord](https://github.com/Pycord-Development/pycord) API wrapper for Discord and hosted using drawings of gay cats.

+Metal LlamaDude is the Swiss army knife of Discord bots.

 ## Using the Bot